addinall/Data-Science-Caching-large-vectors/README.md

 ### Introduction

+This document was created by the staff of Johns Hopkins.
+I included it as a README.md so I had a convenient place to gawk at the thing whilst coding.

 This second programming assignment will require you to write an R function that is able to cache potentially time-consuming computations.
 For example, taking the mean of a numeric vector is typically a fast